brianstittsr/windsurf_WL4WJ_CHWOne/docs/GRANT_SYSTEM_DEPLOYMENT_PROMPT.md

 ### 1. Existing Data Models
 Ask the user or analyze the codebase for:
-- User/Organization models (to link grants)
+- User/Organization models (to link proposals/agreements)
 - Existing form/survey systems (to integrate or replace)
 - Dashboard/reporting infrastructure
 - File storage configuration
+- Document management system (for signed agreement storage)

 ### 2. Existing Dropdown Lists
 Identify and catalog existing lists that should be reused: